kernel-community/kernel/docs/module-4/consensus.md

 3. We must address issues and justify technical choices to the greatest extent possible.
 4. Majority rule sucks.
 5. We must use consensus as a tool, not an end.
-6. We must build systems and cultivate cultures which make these principles easier to uphold.
+6. We must build principled systems which cultivate our ability to make optimal collective choices.

 That said, we no longer operate in a version of the internet where rough consensus about a single way forward is even possible, let alone desirable.
 We need to embrace the generative chaos and use economic code which establishes consensus to fund as many different approaches as is appropriate, without treating humans as exceptions to be handled.